-RPA has been significantly adopted in this sector, for making the time consuming banking operations more organized and automated.
-According to reports, the largest revenue share for 2019 was dominated by BFSI segment in terms of application of RPA.
+RPA has been significantly adopted in this sector, for making time-consuming banking operations more organized and automated.
+According to reports, RPA in banking sector is expected to reach $1.12 billion by 2025.

-Bank employee deal with voluminous data from customer and manual processes are prone to have errors.
+Bank employees deal with voluminous data from customers and manual processes are prone to have errors.
 Banks around the world are considering RPA to minimize the manual processing of this huge data to avoid errors.
-Processing data manually also time consuming task.
+Processing data manually is also a time-consuming task.
 Simple validation of customer information from 2 systems can take seconds instead of minutes with bots.
-Introducing bots for such manual processes can reduce processing cost by 30% to 70%.
+Introducing bots for such manual processes can reduce processing costs by 30% to 70%.
 Several processes in the banks can be automated to free up the manpower to work on more critical tasks.